Svanteberg/Virtual-EEG-electrodes/README.md

 Blue font in the text indicate link to directory or script.

+There are several options when using the code that is provided.
+A simpler step-by-step demo for training a GN1 type network is given here: [demo](https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/ste-by-step_demo).
+Further down below, more general instructions are given.

 ### Directories of the repo

 #### GN1, GN2, and GN3 directories